The Listener (TV series): United Kingdom

 The series premiered on FX in the U.K on March 8, 2009, with season two returning March 1, 2011.

 Australia

 The series premiered on GO! in Australia on March 3, 2010.
 However, it was taken off the air twice due to low ratings.
 The series was later purchased by SoHo (formerly W) who have broadcast the first three seasons.
 Season 4 premiered on SoHo on August 5, 2013, with season 5 returning August 4, 2014.

 Home media

 Season one of The Listener was released on DVD in the U.K. for Region 2 and Region 4 on September 13, 2010.

 Reception

+In the U.S., it received mixed-to-negative reviews from television critics.
+NBC then pulled the show off the air after the July 23, 2009 airing of the episode "Inside the Man" due to low ratings.

 In Italy, The Listener not only grew the timeslot average by 470%, according to research company Auditel/AGB, but it was the second-most watched show ever on Fox.

-In the U.S., NBC pulled the show off the air after the July 23, 2009 airing of the episode "Inside the Man" due to low ratings.